More houses for people

-I’ve worked in homelessness for 25 years and I see how devastating this is for people who are desperate for help, and how heartbreaking for the workers.
+I’ve worked in homelessness for 25 years and I see how devastating this is for people who are desperate for help, and how heartbreaking it is for the workers.

-I wanted to tell you about it because I think often people don’t realise how dire the situation is.
+I wanted to tell you about it because I think often people don’t realise how dire the situation in Melbourne is.

 Just one service in our area has 30 people queued outside before 9am every morning.
 Many are women with little kids with them; some are under 18 themselves and fleeing unsafe homes.